Implications of gauge freedom for nonrelativistic quantum electrodynamics: Local densities

-The time-independent part again possesses a non-vanishing real-photonic part for $p>0$ which dominates in the far-field via $x^{-2}$ decay, and which vanishes for $p=0$.
-For $p=0$, the remaining time-independent part exhibits different behaviour in the near and far zone limits similar to the electric energy-density.
+Similar results are obtained for the time-independent part of the magnetic energy density $\langle {\mathscr E}_{\rm M}^{\bcancel t}({\bf x})\rangle$ [Supplementary Note \ref{app3}].
+It possesses a non-vanishing real-photonic part for $p>0$ which dominates in the far-field via $x^{-2}$ decay, and which vanishes for $p=0$.
+For $p=0$, the remaining time-independent part exhibits different behaviour in the near and far zone limits similar to the electric energy density.
 The near-field limit varies as $x^{-5}$ rather than $x^{-6}$, while the far-field limit again decays as $x^{-7}$.
-Note that unlike the electric field the vacuum-source partitioning of the magnetic-field is not gauge-relative so the above results for the magnetic energy density are identical in every gauge \cite{power_time_1999-1}.
+Note that unlike the electric field the vacuum-source partitioning of the magnetic-field is not gauge-relative so these results for the magnetic energy density are identical in every gauge \cite{power_time_1999-1}.

-The only components not yet discussed are the time-dependent components given by Eqs.~(\ref{teed}) and (\ref{tmed}).
+The remaining components not yet discussed are the time-dependent components, $\langle{\mathscr E}_{\rm X}^t(t,{\bf x})\rangle$, for which expressions are given in Supplementary Note \ref{app3}.
 These parts are purely virtual and for ${\bf x}\neq {\bf 0}$, they comprise the only non-trivial contributions within the local continuity equation for energy.
 Poynting's theorem reads;

 where ${\mathscr E}_{\rm d}(t,{\bf x})$ is the energy density of the bare dipole localised at ${\bf 0}$.
 For ${\bf x}\neq {\bf 0}$, this becomes